qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 In QuTiP, Eq. :eq:`br-final` can be calculated using the function :func:`.bloch_redfield_tensor`.
 It takes two mandatory arguments: The system Hamiltonian :math:`H`, a nested list of operator :math:`A_\alpha`, spectral density functions :math:`S_\alpha(\omega)` pairs that characterize the coupling between system and bath.
-The spectral density functions are Python callback functions that takes the (angular) frequency as a single argument.
+The spectral density functions are best given using `QuTiP's Environment <environments guide>`_, but Python callback functions that takes the (angular) frequency as a single argument are also accepted.
-Each term of Eq. :eq:`br-tensor` can be called using :func:`.brterm`.
+It is possible to also get each term of Eq. :eq:`br-tensor` directly using :func:`.brterm`.
 This function take only a single operator a_op and spectral response function.

 To illustrate how to calculate the Bloch-Redfield tensor, let's consider a two-level atom